 Customer Stories Media & Entertainment

-Fully Automating the Editorial Workflow: A Case Study of Klambt Verlag
+Fully automating the Editorial Workflow: A Case Study of Klambt Verlag

 6. August 2021

 Klambt Verlag is one of Europe’s larger media groups, originally founded back in 1843.
 Situated in Germany, Klambt publishes around 70 magazines, with content ranging from beauty and healthcare to food and other topics.
 They have a massive image archive, processing thousands of images on a weekly basis, and running through millions of files each year.
-Learn from Rudi Beck, DAM Administrator at Klambt Verlag, how you can efficiently and securely manage large amounts of files.

 Klambt's first-ever magazine was called 'Der Hausfreund' and was first published in 1843.
 After the second world war, its name was changed to 'Sonne ins Heim' meaning 'Sun in the Home', and in 1967, Klambt changed the magazine's name again to '7 TAGE', which is still being published today.